Table of Contents

 Day 1 of Sri Lanka 14 days tour: Arrival in Colombo

 The Pearl of the Indian Ocean ….
-This is how the ancient seafarers called the island; the island was called in many different names over the last several millennia until it was named Sri Lanka in 1972.
-However Sri Lanka is still known as Ceylon for many people around the world because the island was given the name of Ceylon by the British administrators, who controlled the island from 1792 to 1948 and the official name of the country remained Ceylon for more than a century, therefore the word Ceylon is engraved in the mind of most people around the world.
+This is what the ancient seafarers called the island; the island was called by many different names over the last several millennia until it was named Sri Lanka in 1972.
+However Sri Lanka is still known as Ceylon to many people around the world because the island was given the name of Ceylon by the British administrators, who controlled the island from 1792 to 1948 and the official name of the country remained Ceylon for more than a century, therefore the word Ceylon is engraved in the mind of most people around the world.

 You will meet the representative of Seerendipity tours and drive to the hotel in Colombo, which is near the city centre.
 The drive from the airport to the hotel will take around 45 minutes.
 The rest of the day is reserved for you to have leisure.

 Day 2 of Sri Lanka 14 days tour: In the morning city tour and afternoon hike to the Dambulla cave temple

 After a leisurely breakfast, you leave for a Colombo sightseeing tour.

 Colombo city tour

 Colombo is the commercial hub of the island and one of the most beautiful cities on the island.
 There are many interesting tourist attractions in the city amidst the relentless hustle and bustle.
 There are many important places featuring religious attractions, colonial monuments, parks, cultural places and beaches.
 I feel that Colombo does not offer much for the nightlife lovers, except several nightclubs, casinos, discos, and cinemas.
 The bars and restaurants in the city are open until about midnight.